 - Academic Advisors

 “One of the reasons why I love UIW is because they incorporate faith-based opportunities into the curriculum.
 Another reason why I love UIW is because of the smaller classes.
 Students and faculty know you by your name, creating an engaged environment since freshman year.” — Hannah Martinez, Biochemistry major

 FIRST-YEAR ENGAGEMENT PROGRAM

-The First-Year Engagement Office is dedicated to promoting the success of every Incarnate Word freshman, helping them locate and utilize campus resources that will support them throughout their education.
+The First-Year Engagement Office is dedicated to promoting the success of every UIW freshman, helping them locate and utilize campus resources that will support them throughout their education.
 Students begin to understand that they are the stewards of their education and thus adopt habits of self-responsibility and awareness.
-And, with the friendly guidance of orientation leaders, they develop time-management and study skills, make a confident major selection, and connect with a savvy peer mentor.
+And, with the friendly guidance of academic advisors, they develop time management and study skills, make a confident major selection, and connect with a peer mentor.